What is Pressure? What is Temperature? – GROUP EXHIBITION

 In Untitled (2017), a second-hand jacket is draped across a chair made of copper piping.
 Sourced via eBay, the jacket was one of many garments produced at a factory in Gazipur where production was interrupted as a result of mass hallucinations and ghost attacks.
 Rather than contradicting the supernatural claims of the exploited workers, here copper provides material precedent for the unseen exchange of energy in the form of electricity, gas, labour-power, or spectral vitality.

-MATTHEW SHIELDS’ charged audio work captures the spirit of rebellion and revolution and serves as a kind of soundtrack to the exhibition.
-Twenty classical music concerts that incited riots when first performed are overlaid to create intricate composition, including famous works such as Daniel Auber’s La muette de Portici (1830) which sparked the Belgian Revolution and Stravinsky’s The Rite of Spring (1913).
+MATTHEW SHIELDS’ charged audio work captures the spirit of rebellion and revolution.
+Twenty historical works of music that incited riots and audience protest when first performed are overlaid to create an intricate composition.
+These include Daniel Auber’s opera La muette de Portici (1830) now remembered for its role in the Belgian revolution and Hans Werner Henze’s oratorio Das Floß der Medusa (1968) which was halted by the arrests of student activists for hanging a poster of Che Guevara along with red and black flags while Henze led part of the audience in a chant of “Ho, Ho, Ho Chi Minh!”.
 Dadaist in its aggressive polyphony, at some points the work sounds like a riot itself.
 The effect of giving the riot back to these now classical scores is spectral; a noisy ghost of past avant-garde transgressions returned to the beyond transgressed now.

 Concert Riot 1830-1973: Daniel Auber, La muette de Portici, 1830; Hector Berlioz, Benvenuto Cellini, 1838; Richard Wagner, Tannhäuser, 1861; Arrigo Boito, Mefistofele, 1868; Richard Strauss, Salome, 1905; Alban Berg, Altenberg Lieder, 1913; Francesco Balilla Pratella, Musica Futurista, 1913; Igor Stravinsky, The Rite of Spring, 1913; Sergei Prokofiev, Piano Concerto No. 2.
 1913; Erik Satie, Parade, 1917; Edgard Varèse, Hyperprism, 1923; Béla Bartók, The Miraculous Mandarin, 1926; George Antheil, Ballet Mécanique, 1926; Kurt Weill and Bertolt Brecht, The Rise and Fall of the City of Mahagonny, 1930; Edgard Varèse, Déserts, 1954; Luigi Nono, Intolleranza, 1960; John Cage, Atlas Eclipticalis, 1961; Hans Werner Henze, Das Floß der Medusa, 1968; Steve Reich, Four Organs, 1973, 2017.